5l1v3r1/Tools-10/README.md

 This repository contains some tools that are useful, with their descriptions and more info.

-The motivation for this repository is for having a list with all the tools that I may need.
+The objective for this repository is to have a list with all the tools that I (or someone else) may need.
 The ultimate goal is to be able to install and use all this tools on fresh installations of, at least, Debian-based distributions (specifically aimed at Ubuntu)